Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in

-where $\lambda \| W_{Ridge} \|_2^2$ is the \textit{L2} regularization term, encouraging the model to maintain smaller weights, thereby improving generalization and preventing overfitting.
+where $\lambda\|W_{\text{ridge}}\|_2^2$ is the $L2$ regularization term, encouraging the model to maintain smaller weights, thereby improving generalization and preventing overfitting.

-The multi-scale neural operator captures the hierarchical spatial structures in the data by learning both coarse-scale and fine-scale features through separate pathways, followed by channel fusion. \hyperref[fig:Network_Structure]{Fig.\ref{fig:Network_Structure}}-(B) illustrates our multi-scale structure for learning multi-scale basis functions.
-This approach allows the model to adapt to details at different scales, thereby enhancing its ability to generalize to solutions of different basis functions.
+The multiscale operator captures the hierarchical spatial structures in the data by learning both coarse and fine grid features through separate pathways, followed by channel fusion. \hyperref[fig_network structure]{Figure.\ref{fig_network structure}}-(B) illustrates the multiscale structure for learning multiscale basis functions.
+This approach allows the model to adapt to details at different scales, thereby enhancing its ability to generalize to solutions of different types of basis functions.

-The complete model integrates the spectral representation from the FNO preconditioner with the multi-scale convolutional features.
+The complete model integrates the spectral representation from the FNO-based preconditioner with the multiscale convolution network.
 This integration enables the model to capture both global (frequency-based) and local (spatial-based) dependencies, which is crucial for effectively modeling and solving basis function problems.